danbradham/mongoom/docs/source/index.rst

         comments = ListField(Comment)

-Establish a connection and save some documents.
+Establish a connection and save some :class:`Document` objects.

 ::